 Iodine occurs naturally in the sea and in some soils.

 Iodine is also found in marine life (including fish, prawns and seaweed), some plants grown in iodine-rich soil, and in the products of animals that have grazed on soil with iodine in it.

 Why we need iodine

 Our thyroid glands need iodine to produce the hormones that control metabolism, growth and development.

-If children and grown-ups don’t get enough iodine in their diets, they might become iodine deficient.
-Iodine deficiency can cause the thyroid gland to increase in size.
+If children and grown-ups don’t get enough iodine in their diets, they might develop iodine deficiency.This can cause the thyroid gland to increase in size.
 An enlarged thyroid gland, or goitre, can:

 - affect hormone production

 - cause swallowing and breathing difficulties

-- lead to hypothyroidism, which can cause problems such as weight gain, dry skin, hair loss, tiredness, intolerance to cold and depression
+- lead to hypothyroidism, which can cause problems like weight gain, dry skin, hair loss, tiredness, intolerance to cold and depression

 - result in stunted growth, intellectual impairment and a lower level of intelligence measured by IQ.